Public health in Australia

 - Develop programs that address social determinants of health and align with global and national policies and commitments.

 - Evaluate healthcare-related practices and draw upon research to support public health, health services planning and management decisions.

 - Apply research methods to a variety of public health problems and develop advanced data analytics and technology capabilities to suit your career goals.

 Career outcomes for online postgraduate public health courses

 The world of public health is vast and so are the opportunities.
 Careers in public health are diverse and can be guided by your own experience, interests, values and aspirations.
 Whatever impact you want to have on the world, postgraduate study can help you make it happen.

 A few of your career options include:

-- These roles have strong future growth prospects, with job growth tipped to grow by 11% by 2024
+- These roles have strong future growth prospects, with job growth tipped to grow by 11 per cent by 2024.

-- Health promotions officers research public health issues (e.g. diabetes) and develop and implement communications strategies to improve population health outcomes
+- Health promotion officers research public health issues (e.g. diabetes) and develop and implement communications strategies to improve population health outcomes.

 Other possible career paths include: